nixworks/public/news/2012/04/4/index.md

 Some 200 US Marines, the first contingent of up to 2,500 to be deployed in northern Australia, arrive in Darwin as the two sides deepen defence ties.

 ### [The 20th ASEAN Summit meeting in Phnom Penh, Cambodia, calls for sanctions to be lifted against Myanmar or Burma following recent by-elections. ](/news/2012/04/4/the-20th-asean-summit-meeting-in-phnom-penh-cambodia-calls-for-sanctions-to-be-lifted-against-myanmar-or-burma-following-recent-by-electio.md)
-_Context: ASEAN Summit, Cambodia, Myanmar, Phnom Penh, by-elections earlier this month, sanctions_
+_Context: ASEAN Summit, Burmese, Cambodia, Phnom Penh, by-elections earlier this month, sanctions_

 ### [France arrests ten suspected militant Islamists following 13 people arrested last week. ](/news/2012/04/4/france-arrests-ten-suspected-militant-islamists-following-13-people-arrested-last-week.md)
 _Context: France, Islamist_